cs3org/OCM-API/IETF-RFC.md

    request body
 2. Fetch the public key from `https://<provider-domain>/.well-known/jwks.json`
+3. Locate the unique signature with the label `ocm` in the `Signature-Input` header
-3. Extract `keyid` from `Signature-Input` header and find the key matching the `kid` value in the [RFC7517] response
+4. Extract `keyid` from `Signature-Input` header and find the key matching the `kid` value in the [RFC7517] response
-4. Reconstruct the signature base from the request using the components listed in `Signature-Input` as specified in [RFC9421]
+5. Reconstruct the signature base from the request using the components listed in `Signature-Input` as specified in [RFC9421]
-5. Verify the signature using the appropriate algorithm (e.g., Ed25519 [RFC8032])
+6. Verify the signature using the appropriate algorithm (e.g., Ed25519 [RFC8032])

 ## Validating the Payload